Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/polylineto/_index.md

 ---
-title: "PolylineTo Class"
+title: "PolylineTo"
 linktitle: "PolylineTo"
-articleTitle: "PolylineTo"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Contains x- and y-coordinates of the last point of a polyline and a polyline formula."
 type: docs
 weight: 1840